matteo14c/HaploCoV/docs/source/assign.rst

  assign.pl  --dfile linDefMut  --metafile  linearDataSorted.txt --out  linearDataSorted.txt_reAssigned

 The output consists of a table in *HaploCoV format*, similarly to the input.
-The group/class/lineage assigned to each genome (9th column) will be updated with the newly assigned groups/class/lineages.
+The group/class/lineage assigned to each genome (10th column, pangoLin) will be updated with the newly assigned groups/class/lineages.
 Moreover an additional column will be added to indicate/report alternative assignments with equal levels of similarity.
 An example is outlined below. *no* indicates no alternative assignments were identified, and hence that the genome was unambiguously assigned to a single group/lineage.
 When multiple assignments are identified, a comma separated list is provided.

 .. list-table:: Locales File
    :widths: 30 30 30 30 30 30 30 30 30 30 30 30
    :header-rows: 1

-   * - Heading genome ID
+   * - genomeID
-     - Heading collection date
+     - collectionD
-     - Heading offset days (collection)
+     - offsetCD
-     - Heading deposition date
+     - depositionD
-     - Heading offset days (deposition)
+     - offsetDD
-     - Heading continent
+     - continent
-     - Heading macro-area
+     - area
-     - Heading country
+     - country
-     - Heading region
+     - region
-     - Heading lineage
+     - pangoLin
-     - Heading genomic variants
+     - listV
-     - Heading alternative lineage
+     - alt
    * - genome1
      - 2022-06-01
      - 788